 Kiersten Todt Coon—cybersecurity specialist

 Jim Culver—staff trainer, National Outdoor Leadership School

-The Orrick Lecture Series, established in 2005, was made possible by a generous donation from Suzanne Orrick in memory of her late husband, former U.S. District Judge William H. Orrick Jr. CdeP 1932.
+The Orrick Lecture Series, established in 2005, was made possible by a generous donation from Suzanne Orrick in memory of her late husband, U.S. District Judge William H. Orrick Jr. CdeP 1932.
 Judge Orrick had been a longstanding and loyal devotee and supporter of the School throughout his life.
-The lecture series named in his honor aims to educate students about the U.S. legal system, jurisprudence, and the public service done by attorneys and judges so that they may serve their communities and make a difference in the world after their time at Thacher.
+The lecture series named in his honor aims to educate students about the U.S. legal system, jurisprudence, legal ethics, and the public service done by attorneys and judges so that they may serve their communities and make a difference in the world after their time at Thacher.
 Every year brings a new theme, but the judge’s favorite ice cream bar is always served at the end of the night.

 Tom CdeP 1987 and Linda Cole, humanitarian activists